 I once won a bet with the captain of German river cruise boat when he refused to believe that the capital of the province of Ontario, Toronto, was on the same latitude as Venice and Bordeaux.
 Like many non-Canadians, he assumed that all of Canada was northerly and snowbound.
 The truth is that the border of Ontario reaches as far south as the 43rd latitude and large areas are climatically moderate and the land productive and fertile.
 The Niagara Region is one of the most treasured and abundantly productive of these areas.

 One of the world’s most famous natural wonders, Niagara Falls, rests beside bucolic vineyards, manicured gardens, and important museums that preserve the history of this often fought-over land.
 The Falls are a never-ending source of awe.
 Though I have visited them many times both for work and pleasure, the view still give me shivers.
 Even the carnival fun of nearby Clifton Hill has its allure, especially for families.
 I discovered that one of the best places to photograph The Falls was from the top of the Niagara Skywheel ride.
+No visit is complete without a cruise up to the foot of the waterfalls on the Hornblower vessels, and now, you can zipline along the edge of the Falls – the ultimate way to get intimate with Niagara.

 Then to the south a traveler finds the unexpected – miles of white sand beaches along the edge of Lake Erie.
 And while Erie is the thirteenth largest lake in the world, it is also the shallowest of the Great Lakes, which means it warms up beautifully in the summer.
 There’s an active cottage and resort life all along its shores.